or woman power has been given great important in Indian culture.

 greatest rulers from all over India to attend the function.
 According

-to the rules of the Swayamvara, a gigantic bow of Shiva would be placed
+to the rules of the Swayamvara, a gigantic bow of Shiva

 in the center of the mandap.
 The person who successfully lifted and